SAP/spartacus-docs/_pages/install/integrations/configurable-products-integration.md

 This command uses schematics to modify your application and add the modules needed to launch the library.

 After running this command, you are asked which product configurator features you would like to set up.
-Choose `Variant Configurator`.
+Choose `Product Configurator - Variant Configurator`.

 **Note:** At runtime, most of the configurator library is lazy loaded when the configurator is first loaded.
 This is done for performance reasons.